OCA/connector-magento/magentoerpconnect/doc/guides/key_questions.rst

 are you going to use external software or do you want to print them directly from OpenERP?

-TODO: add a pointer to the modules, I don't have the url actually.
+.. todo:: add a pointer to the modules, I don't have the url actually.

 Management of returned goods
 ============================